-The day you bought a dishwasher, you probably thought about stopping hand washing dishes, pots, cutlery and knives.
+The day you bought a dishwasher, you probably thought about stopping washing dishes, pots, cutlery and knives by hand.

-Not everything can or should go to the dishwasher, including the kitchen tool that you probably use every day: the knife.
+Not everything can or should go into the dishwasher, including the kitchen tool you probably use every day: the knife.

 It’s valuable, it’s expensive, and your dishwasher is slowly damaging it.

-One of the most frequently asked questions by customers of quality and therefore also expensive kitchen knives is:
+One of the questions that is most frequently asked by customers of quality and therefore also expensive kitchen knives is:

 “Can I put the knife in the dishwasher?”

-There are two schools of thought on this subject, those that hear the dishwasher destroying kitchen knives and those that say why not.
+There are two schools of thought on this topic, those that feel the dishwasher destroying kitchen knives and those that say why not.

-If washing the knife by hand is something that seems familiar to you, then you bought quality kitchen knives and read the material that accompanies them.
+If washing the knife by hand is something that seems familiar to you, then you purchased quality kitchen knives and read the material that accompanies them.

-“Wash the knife only by hand, do not use dishwasher to wash your knives”
+“Wash the knife only by hand, do not use dishwashers to wash your knives”

 For all cutting items, including the knife the answer is NOT to put the knife in the dishwasher.